Algorhythmn/dai-lab-http-infrastructure/README.md

 docker compose up -d --scale <service-name>=<number of instance to create>
 ```

-You can keep tracks of how many available servers in the Traefik dashboard by selecting the relevant service and see the IP address of those servers.
+We can keep tracks of how many available servers in the Traefik dashboard by selecting the relevant service and see the IP address of those servers.

 To prove that load-balancing is correctly executed by the reverse-proxy for the nginx servers we can look at the access logs files.